akruszewski/gibl/manuscript/chapter3.md

     "305c300d06092a86...")
 ```

-TODO: Recap, what procedures did we create and why.
+We now have a way to create and sign wallets in our blockchain.

 X> ### Exercise 1
 X>